totondruppusu/tidy-app/README.md

 ### Safe Cleanup

-Tidy App is designed to make cleanup safer and more reviewable.
+Tidy-App is designed to make cleanup safer and more reviewable.

 - Send files to the system trash
 - Permanently delete only when enabled in settings